Heat Exchanger Problems - Part 3

 Forced Draft vs. Induced Draft

 The relationship between the approach velocity and the exit velocity provides an understanding of why hot air recirculation is less likely in an induced draft cooler than in a forced draft cooler (see Figure 2).
 Both types have essentially the same approach velocity, but the induced draft design will have a substantially higher exit velocity.
-The exit velocity for induced draft is the velocity leaving the fans, whereas for the forced draft arrangement it is the bundle face velocity.
+The exit velocity for the induced draft is the velocity leaving the fans, whereas for the forced draft arrangement it is the bundle face velocity.

 However, although the induced draft arrangement is always preferred in terms of hot air recirculation, it does suffer from some disadvantages.
 The rotating machinery is less accessible and therefore harder to maintain than in the forced draft arrangement, and the fan handles hot air rather than cold air.
 For these reasons, forced draft arrangements are common despite the risk of hot air recirculation.